psychgen/MoBaPsychGen-QC-pipeline/README.md

 Analytic code for the exemplar trio analyses are available in a separate github repository [here](https://github.com/psychgen/moba-trio-analyses).

-## Structure
+## Directory structure

-* [qc-scripts](qc-scripts) - various tools and scripts in R, python, perl, bash and SLURM jobs used in the QC part of the pipeline (modules 0-4) and post-imputation QC.
+* [qc-scripts](qc-scripts) - various tools and scripts written in R, python, perl, bash and SLURM scheduler used in the QC part of the pipeline (modules 0-4) and post-imputation QC.
-  README files with information about what each script is used for can be found in each sub-directories.
+  README files with information about what each script is used for can be found in the respective sub-directories.

 * [imputation-jobs](imputation-jobs) - scripts and SLURM jobs used for phasing and imputation (modules 5-7).